 in attendance at the service.

-Waivers (general information) fact sheet
+Waivers (general information).

-If you have an early childhood teacher at the service working directly with children who holds a qualification published by ACECQA as an approved early childhood teacher qualification you may wish to consider providing a funded kindergarten program.
+If you have an early childhood teacher at the service working directly with children who holds a qualification published by ACECQA as an approved ECT qualification you may wish to consider providing a funded kindergarten program.
 Service providers must meet the criteria set out in the Kindergarten Funding Guide in order to receive any type of kindergarten funding.

-Qualifications scholarships and incentives
+Qualifications scholarships and employment incentives

 The Australian Children’s Education and Care Quality Authority is the national, independent statutory authority governing the National Quality Framework.